Ranking Unraveled: Recipes for LLM Rankings in Head-to-Head AI Combat

 \section{Desirable Properties of Ranking System}

-The fundamental goal of a ranking system is to provide a structured way to compare and order items based on their performance or quality.
-In the context of LLMs, an effective ranking system allows researchers, practitioners, and end-users to identify the most capable models for their specific needs.
-It simplifies decision making and optimizes resource allocation by highlighting models that are likely to deliver superior performance in real-world applications.
-However, employing such involves addressing several key properties to ensure its validity and reliability.
-In this section, we identify and elaborate on three essential properties that a ranking system for LLMs should adhere to: 1) \textit{Transitivity}, 2) \textit{Prediction Accuracy}, and 3) \textit{Sensitivity to Hyperparameters and Battle Conditions}.
+The goal of a ranking system is to provide a structured approach to compare and order items based on their performance or quality.
+In the context of LLMs, an effective ranking system allows researchers, practitioners, and end-users to identify the most capable models for their specific needs. .
+By simplifying decision-making and optimizing resource allocation, such a system highlights models that are likely to deliver superior performance in the real-world applications.
+However, implementing a robust ranking system requires addressing several key properties to ensure its validity and reliability.
+In this section, we identify and discuss three essential properties that a ranking system for LLMs should adhere to: 1) \textit{Transitivity}, 2) \textit{Prediction Accuracy}, and 3) \textit{Sensitivity to Hyperparameters and Battle Conditions}.